The Rise of Silas Lapham: Analysis

 Historian Francis Parkman, a contemporary of Howells's, had difficulty understanding the realism of the book.
 He instead judged it by his more romantic standards and sought a didactic purpose for the story.
 As he wrote, "It is an admirable portraiture, realistic in the best sense of the word.
 It must touch the consciousness of a great many people; and as we descendants of the Puritans are said to be always on the lookout for a moral — it will teach the much needed lesson that money cannot do everything."

 Historian Scott E. Casper suggested that The Rise of Silas Lapham was partly a satire on contemporary biography conventions.
 Howells, who had written a campaign biography of Abraham Lincoln, attacked the formulaic style of biographies of the day, including the "rise" from early adversity to later success.
 Howells emphasized this early in the book where Lapham is interviewed by Bartley Hubbard (a character revived from his 1882 novel A Modern Instance) who interjects while his subject tells his life story with assumptions of his romanticized life.
 Further, the title character is excessively class-conscious and worries about being humiliated for not fitting in with the culture of wealthy Boston, as exemplified in a scene where he struggles to determine if it is appropriate to wear gloves to a particular event, but refuses to ask for help.

+Adaptations

+The Rise of Silas Lapham was adapted into a play of the same name by Lillian Keal Sabine in 1919.
+It opened to positive reviews.